pierre-rouleau/pel/README.rst

 - Don't want to spend your time writing Emacs Lisp code? 😳 [#elispfun]_
 - Need to quickly access help now and later on specific topic? `🤔`_
 - Want to learn Emacs and try several built-in and external packages? `😇`_
-- Want a fast single process startup even with a large number of external packages installed?
+- Want to run independent Emacs sessions with **fast** startup even with a large number of external packages installed?
   `😃`_
-- You *also* want to `run Emacs daemon(s) with text and graphics clients`_ on linux and macOS like a pro? `🥳`_
+- And *also* want to `run Emacs daemon(s) with text and graphics clients`_ on linux and macOS like a pro? `🥳`_
-- And you want **fast** independent Emacs process startup as well as easy-to-use Emacs server? 😲

 PEL might be for you!
 Then go ahead, `install it`_ [#install]_ or `update it`_ [#update]_ !
 Leave `feedback in the discussion`_ if you wish.